By Eric Vandenbroeck and

 there “as a heightened degree of corruption in the form of kickbacks and

-politics with criminal records.
-Many of the younger cadres recruited into the
+criminal records.
+Many of the younger cadres recruited into the Congress party

-Congress party by Sanjay Gandhi fit this description.
-More problematic was the
+by Sanjay Gandhi fit this description.
+More problematic was the emergence of a

-emergence of a ‘gangster’ element which was employed by various political
+‘gangster’ element which was employed by various political factions for the

-factions for the purpose of murder or intimidating opponents.
-This was seen in
+purpose of murder or intimidating opponents.
+This was seen in a variety of

-a variety of local and state contexts, and particularly in the police agencies
+local and state contexts, and particularly in the police agencies which were

-which were becoming more and more corrupt, criminalized and lawless.
-These
+becoming more and more corrupt, criminalized and lawless.
+These trends were

-trends were also related to the alliance between India’s economic elites and its
+also related to the alliance between India’s economic elites and its national

-national leaders (particularly Sanjay Gandhi), who increasingly found that they
+leaders (particularly Sanjay Gandhi), who increasingly found that they bad a

-bad a shared interest in constraining the poor.
-New laws were passed which
+shared interest in constraining the poor.
+New laws were passed which banned the

-banned the right to strike, and the state-working in conjunction with the
+right to strike, and the state-working in conjunction with the landowning

 Associated with these

-legitimacy to whieh the ruling party responded by
+legitimacy to which the ruling party responded by emphasizing

 There were several